Code of Conduct

 During events

-If you’d rather not speak to someone directly, look for the purple posters at the entrance, toilets, and locker area.
+If you’d rather not speak to someone directly, you can contact our team via whatsapp.
+Look for the purple posters at the entrance, toilets, and locker area.
 Each poster has a QR code: scan it to start a WhatsApp conversation with our on-site team.

-These QR posters are available at all our events, both indoors and at our festivals.
+These QR posters are available at all our events, indoors and at our festivals.

 Social Safety Hub & Teams at the Festivals